AmirhosseinSoltan/ModernCppProject2025/README.md

 - `project/data/PLY/` — a directory containing ordered `.ply` point clouds
 - `project/data/gt_poses.txt` — poses, one per scan, each line is a 3x4 row-major matrix (the last row is assumed to be `[0 0 0 1]`)

-By default, the path is hard-coded in `project/src/main.cpp`:

 ```cpp
 const std::string dataset_dir = "<project_root>/data/";
 ```